 Please note that Tasman District Council operate the Barrier arm located next to the Pohara Boat Club.

 All inquiries regarding the barrier arm should be directed to the Harbor Manager.

-Fees apply per launch of $10 (in coins), alternatively you can purchase a ramp card with your membership through the Pohara Boat Club.
-Membership forms & conditions are located under the Membership tab after our AGM.
+Fees apply per launch of $10, alternatively you can purchase a ramp card through TDC or with your membership through the Pohara Boat Club.

 It has been brought to our attention that some people are abusing the ramp card system.

 Anyone seen double swiping or following closely behind others to get through in one swipe will have there ramp cards disabled.